12. API Reference

 protocol::Union{Nothing, AbstractString}=nothing

-ing a package.
-Defaults to delegating the choice to the package developer (protocol === nothing
+)Set the protocol used to access hosted packages when adding a url or developing a package.
+Defaults to delegating the choice to the package developer (protocol === nothing).
+Other choices for protocol are "https" or "git".

 Examples